artsy/Swift-at-Artsy/Informed/Lesson Two/README.md

 }
 ```

-In this case, the `Artist` struct has one property, `name`, that's a String.
-It's not an optional, so it can't be `nil`, and it's `let`, so it can't be changed after an instance is created.
+In this case, the `Artist` struct has one _property_.
+Properties are values stored within the struct and accessed with dot notation: `instance.property = whatever`.
+The property we've defined on `Artist` is called `name` and it's a `String` type.
+It's not an optional, so it can't be `nil`, and it's declared with `let`, so it cannot be changed after an `Artist` instance is created.

 Swift structs can also have functions in them.
 That might seem strange, but that's OK.
 We'll cover that shortly.